BLAAC PD Q&A

 Who is leading this research?

-BLAAC PD is happening at sites around the United States.
-GP2 is led by the National Institutes of Health (NIH).
+BLAAC PD is part of the Global Parkinson's Genetics Program (GP2), which is led by the National Institutes of Health (NIH).
 The NIH is the U.S. government’s research agency.
-It is funded by the Aligning Science Across Parkinson’s (ASAP) initiative.
+GP2 is funded by the Aligning Science Across Parkinson’s (ASAP) initiative.
 The Michael J. Fox Foundation for Parkinson’s Research is also a partner.

 What will happen to my information and my blood or saliva?